GlareDB/glaredb.github.io/_glaredb/sq-functions/parquet_scan.md

 URLs provided to `parquet_scan` may also include globbing characters to allow scanning multiple files when reading from S3, GCS, or a local filesystem.
-Globbing is not allowed when when querying parquet files over HTTP/HTTPS.
+Globbing is not allowed when querying parquet files over HTTP/HTTPS.

 ## Syntax